Last update: 2 months ago

 For questions about the services we offer visit our main site or you can always call us at 020 3404 0145

-The best way to remove grease stains, caused by food or beauty products, is through the use of a commercial leather furniture cleaner.
+The best way to remove grease stains caused by food or beauty products is by using a commercial leather furniture cleaner.
+Here is how:

 - Cover the affected area with your preferred leather cleaning product and let it dry.